 “Once you’ve exfoliated, you want to moisturize the skin,” Spickard continues.
 “I love the Embryolisse Lait Creme Concentrate.
 It’s great for all skin types and is very hydrating.”
 You should also go for a hydrating long-wear primer that will help keep your skin looking smooth and your makeup shine-free.
 We recommend the Urban Decay All Nighter Face Primer.

 How to Conceal Red or Scarred Acne

 “To effectively cover acne (especially very red acne), you will need to do some color correction,” says Spickard.
-For fresh blemishes that are bright red, you will want to use a green color corrector to neutralize those red tones.
-We recommend the NYX Professional Makeup HD Photo Concealer Wand in Green or the Urban Decay Stay Naked Skin Color Correcting Fluid in Green.
+For blemishes that are bright red, you will want to use a green color corrector to neutralize redness.
+We recommend the NYX Professional Makeup HD Photo Concealer Wand.

 “For acne scarring or older blemishes, which typically tend to be more brown, you want a corrector on the red/orange end of the spectrum to neutralize them,” Spickard notes.
 He recommends the LiveTinted Huestick in Rise, a terracotta shade.

 “After applying your color correctors, stipple or dab your concealer over the acne,” says Spickard.
 “It’s important to use a sponge or stippling brush to do this.
 Do not swipe the concealer on or you will end up removing the corrector you just placed.”

 Once you’ve concealed, apply your foundation.
 “Dab or stipple the foundation over the corrected areas,” Spickard adds.
 For a matte finish, try the Lancôme Teint Idôle Ultra 24H Long Wear Matte Foundation.
 If you prefer a luminous finish, you’ll love the IT Cosmetics CC+ Nude Glow Lightweight Foundation + Glow Serum with SPF 40.